Monopoles, twisted integral homology, and Hirsch algebras: Twisting sequences for general dg-algebras

-\item If $g:N\rightarrow M$ is Type (b), there is an induced map \end{enumerate} In both cases, if $g$ is a quasi-isomorphism, then $g_{\tw}$ is an isomorphism. \end{lemma}
+\item If $g:N\rightarrow M$ is a homological module map, there is an induced map \end{enumerate} In both cases, if $g$ is a quasi-isomorphism, then $g_{\tw}$ is an isomorphism. \end{lemma}

 \begin{proof} That such maps induce chain maps on the corresponding twisted chain complexes follows from the given formulas; these chain maps are filtered maps, which induce $g^*: H^*(M) \to H^*(N)$ and $g_*: H^*(N) \to H^*(M)$ on the $E_2$ page of the corresponding spectral sequence.
-Because the twisted cohomology spectral sequence converges, if $g^*$ (resp $g_*$) is an isomorphism, so is $g^*_{\text{tw}}$ (resp $g_*^{\text{tw}}$). \end{proof}
+Because the twisted cohomology spectral sequence converges, if $g^*$ (resp $g_*$) is an isomorphism, so is $g_{\text{tw}}$. \end{proof}

 \begin{remark} It may be surprising to some that our definition of twisting sequence starts in degree 3 rather than degree 1.
-In fact, this is essential.

-First, if $x_1 \ne 0$, then the $E^1$ page of the spectral sequence abutting to $H^*_{\tw}(M)$ is now $(M, d + L_1)$, which we do not have simple tools to compute the homology of.

-Second, in the next section we will use inductive arguments to show that quasi-isomorphisms induce bijections on homotopy classes of twisting sequences.
-If we allowed $x_1 \ne 0$, the base case in these inductive arguments fails, and indeed the claim is no longer true.

-Third, the definition of characteristic classes we introduce in Section 4 would also fail to introduce even a $0$'th class $F_0(x_\bullet)$. \end{remark}
+In fact, this is essential for several reasons: \begin{itemize} \item If $x_1 \ne 0$, then the $E^1$ page of the spectral sequence abutting to $H^*_{\tw}(M)$ is now $(M, d + L_1)$,and we do not have simple tools to compute its homology. \item In the next section we will use inductive arguments to show that quasi-isomorphisms induce bijections on homotopy classes of twisting sequences.
+If we allowed $x_1 \ne 0$, the base case in these inductive arguments fails, and indeed the claim is no longer true. \item The definition of characteristic classes we introduce in Section 4 would also fail to introduce even a $0$'th class $F_0(x_\bullet)$. \end{itemize} \end{remark}

 \begin{remark} There is a space (or rather, a simplicial set) $\mathcal U_T$ so that maps $X \to \mathcal U_T$ of simplicial sets correspond to twisting sequences in $C^*_\Delta(X;\mathbb Z)$, and homotopies between maps correspond to homotopies between twisting sequences.
 In fact, taking $X = \Delta^n$, this gives a formula for the $n$-cycles of this simplicial set.
 Similar simplicial models are discussed in \cite[Section 1.5]{BM}.